Azure/iot-edge-v1/samples/azure_functions_sample/README.md

 Building the sample
 -------------------

-The sample gets built when you build the SDK by running `tools/build.sh` for Linux or `tools\build.cmd` for windows.
-The [devbox setup](../../doc/devbox_setup.md) guide has information on how you can build the SDK.
+The sample gets built when you build Azure IoT Edge by running `tools/build.sh` for Linux or `tools\build.cmd` for windows.
+The
+[devbox setup](../../doc/devbox_setup.md) guide has information on how you can build Azure IoT Edge.

 Setting up your Azure Functions
 -------------------------------